Iconic Arctic goose whose chicks must face the ultimate "leap of faith"!

 The total population of barnacle geese is estimated to be around 220,000 and stable or rising in some areas.

-Highlights where the Barnacle Goose can be seen
+Spots where the Barnacle Goose can be observed

 A long narrow island of hard bedrock at the entrance to Van Mijentfjorden, the northern fjord arm of Bellsund.
 It is popular for a Zodiac cruise around the island and through the narrow Mariasundet, with the strong currents that attract seabirds.